 Troy Hunt’s Have I Been Pwned website maintains a database of username and password combinations from public leaks.
 These are taken from publicly available breaches that can be found via various sites on the web, or dark web.
 This database just makes it easier to check them yourself without visiting the sketchier parts of the web.

-If you want to get an email notification should your email address or username appear in a future leak, click the “Notify me when I get pwned” link.
+If you want to get an email notification should your email address or username appear in a future leak, click the “Notify me” link at the top of the page and enter your email address.

 You can also search for a password to see whether it has ever appeared in a leak.
 Head to the Pwned Passwords page on the Have I Been Pwned? website, type a password in the box, and then click the “pwned?” button.
 You’ll see whether the password is in one of these databases and how many times it’s been seen.
 Repeat this as many times as you like to check additional passwords.

 Warning: We strongly recommend against typing your password on third-party websites that ask you for it.
 These can be used to steal your password if the website isn’t honest.
 We recommend you only use the Have I Been Pwned? site, which is widely trusted and explains how your password is protected.
-In fact, popular password manager 1Password now has a button that uses the same API as the website, so they’ll send hashed copies of your passwords to this service, too.
+In fact, 1Password, which is one of the best password managers, now has a button that uses the same API as the website, so it will send hashed copies of your passwords to this service, too.
 If you want to check whether your password has been leaked, this is the service you should do it with.

 If an important password you use has been leaked, we recommend changing it immediately.
 You should use a password manager so it’s easy to set strong, unique passwords for each important site you use.
 Two-factor authentication can also help protect your critical accounts, as it will prevent attacks from getting into them without an additional security code—even if they know the password.